AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 Last week, after having an argument with my best friend about something I couldn't remember, I ran into the forest to clear my head.
 The next thing I knew, it was several hours later and I was standing in the center of the village with no memory of how I got there.
 I was surrounded by dismembered and incinerated bodies.

 I believe it's my fault that everyone I love is dead.
-The ward must have failed while I was in the forest, and the other Kan weren't able to get it back up in time to protect the village from whatever caused the devastation.
-Now, without the rest of the Kan to help maintain the ward and no survivors in the village, I have been forced to travel to Quajreyas for safety and work.
+The ward must have failed while I was in the forest, and the other Ruk'kan weren't able to get it back up in time to protect the village from whatever caused the devastation.
+Now, without the rest of the Ruk'kan to help maintain the ward and no survivors in the village, I have been forced to travel to Quajreyas for safety and work.

 ## Potential arcs

 ### Option 1 - I know nothing

-- [ ] Gimmick - I have frequent episodes of memory loss.
+- Gimmick - I have frequent episodes of memory loss.
-- [ ] Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
+- Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
-- [ ] Want - I want to know why I keep losing my memory for hours at a time.
+- Want - I want to know why I keep losing my memory for hours at a time.

-### Option 2
+### Option 2 - I know a little

-- [ ] Gimmick - I just discovered I have DID, characterized by frequent episodes of memory loss when my Alter(s) take control of my body.
+- Gimmick - I just discovered I have DID, characterized by frequent episodes of memory loss when my Alter(s) take control of my body.
 I have no idea how many Alters I have.
-	- [ ] Opportunity for collaborative improv with some of these!
-- [ ] Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
+- Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
-- [ ] Want - I want to know what happened to my village.
+- Want - I want to know what happened to my village.

 # Mechanics